jimsteph/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk totalStepsWithNA](figure/totalStepsWithNA.png)

-The mean number of steps per day (ignoring NAs) is:
+The mean number of steps per day (with interpolated values for the NAs) is:

 ```r
 mean(steps.totalb[, 2])